Without a doubt, the most frequent question I get when I put anything on social media about CTR2-Mini or CTR2-Mini+ is “What’s a CTR2-Mini?“.

 As expected, the Mini also includes a keyer.
 But not just any keyer.
 The Mini’s keyer features classic Iambic-A and Iambic-B modes in addition to Ultimatic and Bug modes.
 A special mode called Passthru simply takes the Dit and Dah inputs from the paddle connected to the Mini and passes them through to the Key and PTT outputs on the Mini.
 This allows you to connect the PTT/Key Out jack on the Mini directly to your radios’ Key input (or your favorite external keyer) using a 1/8″ stereo cable.
 If your radio’s CAT protocol supports it, the Mini automatically sets your radio’s keyer speed when you adjust the Mini’s keyer speed so you can use your radio’s keyer and control its speed with the Mini.

-The Mini also allows you to connect a straight key to it’s PTT/K Input jack and use it at the same time you’re using your paddles.
-On SSB this straight key can be used as a remote PTT switch if you prefer.
+One option allows you to connect a straight key to the Mini’s PTT/K Input jack and use it at the same time you’re using your paddles.
+This input can also be used by logging programs such as N1MM to send contest messages, leaving your paddles free to send spontaneous messages.
+By default this input is used as a remote PTT switch input.

 The Mini also provides a keyboard keyer.
-Just connect the USB-C port on the Mini to your PC and connect a terminal program like Putty or Tera Term to the Mini’s virtual serial port.
+Just connect the USB-C port on the Wio Terminal on the Mini to your PC and connect a terminal program like Putty or Tera Term to the Wio’s virtual serial port.
 While in this mode just type in the terminal then press [Enter] to key out your text.
-You can also control everything on the Mini with the keyboard meaning you can control your radio from your keyboard.
+You can also control everything on the Mini with the keyboard, i.e. you can control your radio from your keyboard.
 Press just the [Enter] key alone to enter Mini Menu mode.

 As we’ll see in a minute, the architecture of the Mini system allows you to share your paddles and its keyer with every radio in your shack.